ciml-org/ciml-summer-institute-2022/3.3_conda_environments_and_jupyter_notebooks_on_expanse/README.md

 3. On the Expanse Portal, check that your job is running.

-4. In your Zoom session, select "Yes" under the Reactions after you complete these steps.
+4. In your Zoom session, select "Yes" under "Reactions" after you complete these steps.

 ## TASK 2B: Run a packed CONDA environment
 1. Launch Jupyter Lab using the packed Conda environment